Uberspace/lab/source/guide_postgresql.rst

 UUID: Generating UUIDs
 ----------------------

-PostgreSQL provides storage and comparison functions for the standardised `UUID data type <https://www.postgresql.org/docs/12/datatype-uuid.html>`_ (`Universally unique identifier <https://en.wikipedia.org/wiki/Universally_unique_identifier>`_).
+PostgreSQL provides storage and comparison functions for the standardized `UUID data type <https://www.postgresql.org/docs/12/datatype-uuid.html>`_ (`Universally unique identifier <https://en.wikipedia.org/wiki/Universally_unique_identifier>`_).
 However, the core database functions cannot generate standard UUIDs.
 The `uuid-ossp <https://www.postgresql.org/docs/12/uuid-ossp.html>`_ module provides this functionality and can easily be installed as PostgreSQL extension:

 .. warning:: Please replace ``<database name>`` with the name of the database in which you want to create the PostGIS extension!
 Keep in mind that PostgreSQL interprets no specified username as the Uberspace account name and hence as database superuser.